turingschool/front-end-curriculum/lessons/module-1/array-prototype-methods-intro.md

 console.log(uppercaseLetters);
 ```

 This will work.
 The `console.log` statement will log `['A', 'B', 'C']` — we've mapped each element in the array to its uppercase equivalent.
-However, JavaScript's `Array` provides us with a better way to do this — [`Array.prototype.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2Fmap):
+However, JavaScript's `Array` provides us with a better way to do this — [`Array.prototype.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2Fmap).

+Like `forEach()`, `map()` takes a callback function and runs that function for each element in the array.
+Where they differ is that `forEach()` returns `undefined` when its finished. `map()`, on the other hand, returns a new array made up of the values returned by the callback function on each iteration.

 ```js
 var letters = ['a', 'b', 'c'];